divyanshusahu/HackThisSite/Forensics/README.md

-# Forensics Mission
+# Forensics Missions

 ### Mission 1

 Challenge link [here](https://www.hackthissite.org/missions/forensic/1/)

 In this challenge, we have to recover the deleted files from the [disk image](files/image.dd).
 I use [AccessData FTK Imager](http://accessdata.com/) software to mount the disk image.
-In Linux system deleted files is stored in hidden folder *.Trash-1000*.
+In a Linux system deleted files are stored in a hidden folder **.Trash-1000**.
 Inside this folder, there is a lot of files and a strange looking folder named private.
-Inside private folder there is a password protected Rar archive named [Your new password is.rar](files/image-files-of-level-1/[root]/.Trash-1000/expunged/2026288587/private/Your-new-password-is.rar).
+Inside the private folder there is a password protected Rar archive named [Your new password is.rar](files/image-files-of-level-1/[root]/.Trash-1000/expunged/2026288587/private/Your-new-password-is.rar).
 Now looking for more information I found this [voicemail](files/image-files-of-level-1/[root]/.Trash-1000/expunged/2026288587/Voicemail-1.wav).
 It says 'Hi Stacy, I message a new key over to you.
 Use your phone number to access the file'.
 Now I know that the password the archive is Stacy's phone number.
-After more searching I found this [doc](files/image-files-of-level-1/[root]/.Trash-1000/expunged/2026288587/Termination-Allen-Smith.docx) containing Stacy's phone number.
+After more searching, I found a [doc](files/image-files-of-level-1/[root]/.Trash-1000/expunged/2026288587/Termination-Allen-Smith.docx) containing Stacy phone number.

 ![Mission 1](files/1solved.png)

-Password of the archive is **5195554783**.
+The password of the archive is **5195554783**.

 Using this password to extract the archive we got the password of this level.